ashish-s16/Projects/bank_sql_python_project/readme.txt

 Need to have mysql installed in the system to run the script

+Objectives of the project:-
+To move the data from a csv file to Mysql database after cleaning the data in Python.
+The csv file contains 45000+ entries.

 Column information:
 1 - age (numeric)
 2 - job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')